codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 🧠 TL;DR

 AI tools = dev superpowers.
-Whether you’re a pro or just starting, these tools make coding faster, smarter, and way more fun.
+Whether you're a pro or just starting, these tools make coding faster, smarter, and way more fun.
 Pick your tool, level up, and let AI do the heavy lifting. 💪

-# 🤖💥 GitHub Copilot Plans: Which One’s Your Coding Sidekick?
+# 🤖💥 GitHub Copilot Plans: Which One's Your Coding Sidekick?

 ## 🚀 Why Copilot Is a Game-Changer